Anne Fischer (1914-1986)

 She influenced and trained several other women photographers, including well-known street photographer of Cape Town’s District Six, Jansje Wissema.

 There is renewed interest in Anne’s overlooked work, and that of her contemporary Constance Stuart Larrabee.
-Kylie Thomas discusses Anne’s work in the 2020 publication ‘Women and Photography in Africa’ and academic Jessica Williams recently published an article ‘’A Pariah Among Parvenus: Anne Fischer and the Politics of South Africa’s New Realism(s)” In the summer 2020 issue of the journal October.
+Jessica Williams discusses Anne’s work in the 2020 publication ‘Women and Photography in Africa’ and recently published an article ‘’A Pariah Among Parvenus: Anne Fischer and the Politics of South Africa’s New Realism(s)” In the summer 2020 issue of the journal October.

 By Paula Vellet